-- Units should be expressed in THC: French-McCay (2024) points out that for a valid risk assessment, the threshold units for entrained droplet thresholds need to match the units for oil concentrations predicted in spill modelling SIMAP namely THC. - THC can be inferred from TRH: Toxicity data informs the development of thresholds; however, there is virtually no toxicity data expressed in THC.
-Instead, toxicity expressed as THC can be inferred from toxicity expressed as either total PAHs or TRH (the fraction of total oil that can be measured). - TRH thresholds for entrained oil: French-McCay (2024) primarily drew upon the data presented in a publication by Bejarano et al. (2017), in which thresholds for multiple oil types were developed based on total PAH and TRH (termed TPH in their study).
+- Units should be expressed in THC: French-McCay (2025) points out that for a valid risk assessment, the threshold units for entrained droplet thresholds need to match the units for oil concentrations predicted in spill modelling SIMAP namely THC. - THC can be inferred from TRH: Toxicity data informs the development of thresholds; however, there is virtually no toxicity data expressed in THC.
+Instead, toxicity expressed as THC can be inferred from toxicity expressed as either total PAHs or TRH (the fraction of total oil that can be measured). - TRH thresholds for entrained oil: French-McCay (2025) primarily drew upon the data presented in a publication by Bejarano et al. (2017), in which thresholds for multiple oil types were developed based on total PAH and TRH (termed TPH in their study).
 This dataset is appropriate for assessing thresholds for entrained oil as it includes toxicity data derived using methods that generate entrained droplets from multiple oils. - Bejarano et al. (2017) found that the lowest HC5 threshold (concentrations below which 95% of species are protected) among entrained oil types was ~500 ppb TRH (measurable hydrocarbons) for a light fuel oil.
-HC5 values were greater for medium oils (3000 ppb) compared to other light oils (1000 ppb).
-Note: there is a typo on page 13 in French-McCay (2024) where 560 ppm should read 5.6 ppm, but that does not change the argument being made. - Converting TRH to THC thresholds: PAHs represent only a small fraction of TPH (Bejarano et al., 2017).
-This was expressed in Table 1 (French-McCay, 2024) as ratios of TPH/PAH, which ranged from 14 to 39. - PAHs represent an even lower proportion of THC, for example, the ratios of THC/PAH have been reported as typically 100 (Forth et al., 2017; French-McCay, 2002).
-It is possible that these ratios could be as low as 14 if PAHs constitute up to 7% in some fresh oils (Neff et al., 2005; Negri et al., 2021).
-However, in medium and heavy oils, a large proportion of these PAHs would be poorly soluble or insoluble and not bioavailable.
-Or in condensates and light oils, most PAHs would be more soluble and rapidly lost, resulting in an increase in THC/PAH ratios on droplet weathering.
-Hence the 100 ratio is deemed reasonable. - French-McCay (2024) converted the Bejarano et al. (2017) HC5 thresholds from TPH to THC based on the above two datasets/assumptions.
-The lowest HC5 was ~3000 ppb THC for light crude oils.
-We replicated these calculations and found them reasonable and correct. - Other data: French-McCay (2024) then considered thresholds developed in other publications such as Smit et al. (2009), which expressed HC5 values in THC; however, the results were not comparable as the THC metric in that study was difficult to define (unclear what fraction it represented), and the toxicity metrics applied were based on more sensitive no observed effect concentrations with exposures > 7 days.
+HC5 values were greater for medium oils (3000 ppb) compared to other light oils (1000 ppb). - Converting TRH to THC thresholds: French-McCay (2025) considered thresholds developed in other publications such as Smit et al. (2009), which expressed HC5 values in THC; however, the results were not comparable as the THC metric in that study was difficult to define (unclear what fraction it represented), and the toxicity metrics applied were based on more sensitive no observed effect concentrations with exposures ≥ 7 days. - The ANZECC 2000 guidelines (ANZECC and ARMCANZ, 2000) include a TPH-based sublethal acute threshold of 168 ppb TPH and a sublethal chronic threshold 7 ppb TPH for dissolved hydrocarbons based on an analyses by Tsvetnenko (1998).
+The suitability of these thresholds for application to entrained droplets was questioned in French-McCay (2025) due to: (1) the soluble fractions assessed were not relatable to field exposures of entrained oil; (2) lowering of the threshold for volatilisation loss rather than increasing the threshold to account for unmeasurable oil component in THC; and (3) an outdated acute-to-chronic ratio of 25 was applied (10 is now recommended).
+This critique is valid and the Tsvetnenko (1998) thresholds.

-- The ANZECC 2000 guidelines (ANZECC and ARMCANZ, 2000) include a TPH-based sublethal acute threshold of 168 ppb TPH and a sublethal chronic threshold 7 ppb TPH for dissolved hydrocarbons based on an analyses by Tsvetnenko (1998).
-The suitability of these thresholds for application to entrained droplets was questioned in French-McCay (2024) due to: (1) the soluble fractions assessed were not relatable to field exposures of entrained oil; (2) lowering of the threshold for volatilisation loss rather than increasing the threshold to account for unmeasurable oil component in THC; and (3) an outdated acute-to-chronic ratio of 25 was applied (10 is now recommended).
-This critique is valid and the Tsvetnenko (1998) thresholds. - An acute exposure concentration of 1000 ppb TPH was reported in three other cited publications as being of low concern for sensitive life stages or for sublethal impacts.
-For consistency with oil spill modelling units French-McCay (2024) suggested converting these TPH thresholds to 3000 ppb THC (as previously explained).
+An acute exposure concentration of 1000 ppb TPH was reported in three other cited publications as being of low concern for sensitive life stages or for sublethal impacts.
+For consistency with oil spill modelling units French-McCay (2025) suggested converting these TPH thresholds to 3000 ppb THC (since only ~30% of THC can be measured as TPH).

-We have previously independently recommended that the NOPSEMA (2019) example thresholds for entrained oil are conservative and should be greater than for dissolved hydrocarbons (Negri, 2023).
-French-McCay (2024) recommended THC thresholds of 1000 ppb for entrained distillates and condensates, and 3000 ppb for crude oil are supported by the above evidence.
+We have also previously independently recommended that the NOPSEMA (2019) example thresholds for entrained oil are conservative and should be greater than for dissolved hydrocarbons (Negri, 2023).
+French-McCay (2025) recommended THC thresholds of 1000 ppb for entrained distillates and condensates, and 3000 ppb for entrained crude oil are supported by the above evidence.